Darell's Electric Vehicle pages

 The Ford Ranger EV was the most recent acquisition (since sold), and is a full-on pickup truck that drives and handles great.
 Lead acid batteries in a heavy vehicle with poor aerodynamics leaves us with just 50 miles of range, however (the Low Ranger?).
 Still it was VERY handy to have around for the few months I owned it!
 See more by clicking the Ranger EV link on the left.

-Until 2010, there is no way to purchase or lease any new "highway-capable" production electric vehicle from any major manufacturer.
+Until 2010, there was no way to purchase or lease any new "highway-capable" production electric vehicle from any major manufacturer.
 The reason?
 It all depends on what cynical or logical explanation you wish to pursue.
 In 2003, the California Air Resources Board decided that EVs are not needed in the effort to clean our air - favoring Fuel Cell R&D over clean battery vehicles that could have been on the road ten years ago.
 Read comments on that decision here, and see the FCV page.
 Car makers didn't want to make them for the simple reason that they have so much invested in internal combustion engines.
 The good news is that many smaller companies took up the challenge to produce their own full-featured EVs.
 Find some of these in the EVs Available section.

 The links on the left take you to general areas in my site, and the links at the top of the resulting pages will take you to specific topics.
 Thanks for dropping by, and for your interest in EVs.